Cambelau/Cambelau/README.md

 #### I am a student in engineering school and I am passionate about programming !
 I deposit here all my projects and my work in computer science.
 For the moment I'm discovering all the programming languages.
 Next year I'll start to specialize.
 I hope to find interesting internships to better target my personal interests.

-Skills: C / C++ / HTML / CSS / PHP / JAVA
+Skills: C / C++ / HTML / CSS / PHP / Java / Js / NodeJs / React / Synfony / Express / Docker / Kubernetes

 - 🔭 I’m currently working on 4 years in engineering school at l'ECE Paris
 - ⚡ Fun fact: In high school I hated computer science